vllm-project/llm-compressor/examples/quantization/w8a8_fp8/README.md

 We can evaluate accuracy with `lm_eval` (`pip install lm_eval==v0.4.3`):
 > Note: quantized models can be sensitive to the presence of the `bos` token. `lm_eval` does not add a `bos` token by default, so make sure to include the `add_bos_token=True` argument when running your evaluations.

+Run the following to test accuracy on GSM-8K:

 ```bash
 lm_eval --model vllm \
   --model_args pretrained="./Meta-Llama-3-8B-Instruct-W8A8-FP8",add_bos_token=true \